jeffchiucp/FullStack-Project1/README.md

 # P1-Movie-Trailer-Website
+by Jeff Chiu, in fulfillment of Udacity's Full-Stack Web Developer Nanodegree

+About

 This is project one as the part of full stack web developer nanodegree at [Udacity](https://www.udacity.com/course/nd004).
 I will write **server-side code** to store a list of my favorite movies, including:
 * box art imagery